Distortedlogic/ionomy-python/docs/source/contribute.rst

 -----------------

 0. Familiarize yourself with `contributing on github <https://guides.github.com/activities/contributing-to-open-source/>`_
-1. Fork or branch from the master.
+1. Fork or branch from the develop branch.
 2. Create commits following the commit style
-3. Start a pull request to the master branch
+3. Start a pull request to the develop branch
 4. Wait for a @distortedlogic or another member to review

 Issues